The-Holy-Church-of-Terry-Davis/JS-PY-Temple-API/README.md

 request(options, callback);
 ```

-This won't be a Python package because of it's size, but yeah you could always use the above stated examples in your code!
+This won't be a Python or Javascript package because of it's size, but yeah you could always use the above stated examples in your code!